Are prawns a good environmental choice?

 SUSTAINABLE CHOICE: small cold water prawns

-Do you love prawn sandwiches and prawn cocktails but wonder whether they’re sustainable?
-Generally you’ll find the ones being used are the tiny Northern prawns, a species on our Best Choice list – hooray!
+Do you love a prawn mayo sandwich and prawn cocktails but wonder whether they’re sustainable?
+Generally you’ll find the ones being used are the smaller Northern prawns, a species on our Best Choice list – hooray!
 They are easy to tell apart from the bigger and generally less sustainable warm water species.
 You can buy them at the supermarket too - if they’re the size of a 20p piece, you’re good!

 If you don’t want to be looking at sizes and labels, look for the blue tick logo.